meizabel/documentation/motivation/index.md

 - tons of manual work for creating commands, events, etc.
 - delivering events and data to web and mobile clients.

-Being a team that strives for efficiency in each project we are working at, implementing a great deal of cutting edge technologies to make development process easier and more productive, we
+Being a team that strives for efficiency in each project we are working on, implementing a great deal of cutting edge technologies to make development process easier and more productive, we could not just accept it.
-We decided to create a framework that can help us and development groups like us to build CQRS/ES apps easier.
+Instead, we decided to create a framework that can help us and development groups like us to build CQRS/ES apps easier.

-There are 4 essential principles we base on:
+Spine is base on:
 *  [Protocol Buffers](motivation/working-with-protocol-buffers.md).
 * Events and Commands are [ strongly typed](motivation/strongly-typed.md).
 * Ubiquitous language is [ubiquitous](/motivation/ubiquitous-language.md) across human communications and computing devices interactions.